YemisiCreates/My-Cybersecurity-Portfolio/beginner/c2-beacon-detection/README.md

 The detection tolerance can therefore be adjusted to balance:

 `Detection Sensitivity ↔ False Positives ↔ False Negatives'

+## Detection Engineering Analysis

+The testing demonstrated that periodicity can be useful for identifying beacon-like network behaviour, but detection accuracy depends heavily on the configured timing tolerance.

+A strict tolerance successfully identifies highly regular communication but may fail when jitter is introduced, increasing the risk of false negatives.
+Increasing the tolerance may improve detection of jittered beaconing but can also increase false positives from legitimate periodic traffic.

+This creates an important detection-engineering trade-off:

+`Higher Sensitivity ↔ More False Positives`

+`Lower Sensitivity ↔ More False Negatives`

+For this reason, periodicity should be treated as one behavioural signal rather than standalone proof of malicious C2 activity.

 ## MITRE ATT&CK Mapping